 How Do Hybrid Teams Factor in Work Culture?

-A hybrid workforce, in the post-COVID context, refers to teams that are split between those who physically report to the office and those that work remotely on a permanent or semi-permanent basis.
+A hybrid workforce refers to teams that are split between those who physically report to the office and those that work remotely on a permanent or semi-permanent basis.
+It can also indicate a split schedule that allows employees to work in the office a few days each week and work from home for the rest of the workweek.

-If you’re in the process of inviting some employees back into the physical workspace, it’s crucial to be proactive in combating the renewed sense of isolation that remote employees might feel.
+If your company offers employees a hybrid schedule, it’s crucial to be proactive in combating the renewed sense of isolation that remote employees might feel.

 Discourage your staff from sending emails or reaching out to colleagues outside of these times, so that all workers can feel at ease in closing their computers for the evening.